Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```
 :::

-Again, the `default="true"` attribute above indicates that all additional properties for any enumeration will be stored in this object, unless the object is explicitly configured for that enumeration using the `item-properties-object` attribute of the `sql:enum-source` config element, as follows.
+Again, the `default="true"` attribute above indicates that all additional properties for any enumeration will be stored in this object unless the object is explicitly configured for that enumeration using the `item-properties-object` attribute of the `sql:enum-source` config element, as follows.

 ```xml
 <enum name="sales order status">